pancerZH/jekyll-rtd-theme/MIT6.824/Raft.md

 [server 1, term=1, commit idnex=1] something described here
 ```

-This helped me a lot when testing.
+This helped me a lot when testing, and I also attached a complete log of running Lab 2 [here](./lab2-result.txt).

 Another lesson is that we must check the validation of requests and responds both.
 At first, I only checked when receiving requests, but not for responds, and finally outdated replies ruin all the system.